Canary Island residents plan hunger strike to protest mass tourism

 Canary Island residents plan hunger strike over hotel development

-Demonstrators in Tenerife have organised a hunger strike next week over two new hotel developments.
+Demonstrators in Tenerife have organised a hunger strike this week over two new hotel developments.

 Authorities had halted work on Hotel La Tejita and Cuna del Alma in Tenerife’s Puertito de Adeje over environmental breaches but construction has recently resumed.